History Of Infinite Banking

 Others tried similar ideas, with varying degrees of success.

-When asked about whole life insurance, Wanamaker freely gave his opinion about it, and why he funded his whole life insurance policies before reinvesting in his business:
+When asked about whole life insurance, Wanamaker freely gave his opinion about it, and why he funded his whole life insurance policies before reinvesting in his own business:

 Twenty years ago I had a capital of about a half million dollars.
 I then realized that a business man with a half million of capital and a million and a half of insurance on his life would have better credit than one with a half million of capital and no insurance — so I took the insurance.
 I now find that trading on the credit it created I made more profit than if the money which went into insurance had gone directly into my business.